 Filter Options

-The fundamental principle behind strike selection for option sellers is that you want to sell options at strikes where the implied probability of the underlying reaching that level is lower than what the premium suggests.
-This gap between implied and realized probability is your edge as a seller.
-Out-of-the-money options are the natural habitat for most sellers because they offer a built-in cushion: the underlying must move against you before the option becomes dangerous.
-However, not all OTM strikes are created equal.
-Strikes just outside the expected range offer higher premiums but less safety margin, while far OTM strikes are very safe but pay negligible premiums.
-The Strike Seller View helps you navigate this tradeoff by showing premium levels, probability metrics, and OI distribution together, so you can identify the sweet spot where premium is attractive relative to the risk being assumed.
+The fundamental principle for sellers is to sell options at strikes where the implied probability of the underlying reaching that level is lower than what the premium suggests.
+Out-of-the-money options provide a built-in cushion, but the premium-to-risk ratio varies across strikes.
+Strikes just outside the expected range offer higher premiums but less safety margin, while far OTM strikes are safe but pay negligible premiums.
+The Seller View helps you find the sweet spot by showing premium levels alongside volume (for liquidity) and price context (for risk assessment).

 Premium Collection Analysis